Python-GIS-book/site/source/part2/chapter-07/md/02-common-raster-operations.md

 Based on this comparison, we can see that masking out the lakes increases the mean elevation in the area by approximately 30 meters.
 In a similar manner, you can mask any `rioxarray.Dataset` with given mask features that you want to remove from the analysis.

-## Creating a raster mosaic by merging raster datasets
+## Creating a raster mosaic by merging datasets

 One very common operation when working with raster data is to combine multiple individual raster layers (also called as tiles) into a single larger raster dataset, often called as raster mosaic.
 This can be done easily with the `merge_datasets()` -function in `rioxarray`.
 Here, we will create a mosaic based on DEM files (altogether 4 files) covering Kilimanjaro region in Tanzania.
 First we will read elevation data from an S3 bucket.
 Let's start by creating a list of URL paths to given `GeoTiff` files that we have